Boox CLI

 }

-flag allows you to customize the name of the configuration file.
-For example, to use a configuration file named my-appname.config.js
+The --rcname flag allows you to customize the name of the configuration file.
+For example, to use a configuration file named my-appname.config.js, you would run the following command:

 boox-cli train src/dataset.json --rcname my-appname